The Entry into Jerusalem

 Cloaks, branches, and a very public claim

-What follows is an unmistakably royal welcome, assembled by ordinary people rather than staged by any authority: "A very large crowd spread their cloaks on the road, while others cut branches from the trees and spread them on the road" (Matthew 21:8, NIV) — the standard treatment for a returning king or a celebrated victor, offered here to a man riding a borrowed donkey.
+What follows is an unmistakably royal welcome, assembled by ordinary people rather than staged by any authority: "Most of the crowd spread their garments on the road, and others cut branches from the trees and spread them on the road" (Matthew 21:8, RSV-CE) — the standard treatment for a returning king or a celebrated victor, offered here to a man riding a borrowed donkey.
 The crowd's shout makes the claim explicit: "Hosanna to the Son of David!
 Blessed is he who comes in the name of the Lord!
-Hosanna in the highest heaven!"
-(Matthew 21:9, NIV).
+Hosanna in the highest!"
+(Matthew 21:9, RSV-CE).
 "Son of David" was not a vague compliment — it was a direct, public identification of Jesus as Israel's promised king.

 A city that will turn within days